dryajov/alicatejs/README.md

 #####Html Fragment (logicless template)

 An html fragment is any html element that is marked with the `data-aid` attribute, this attribute is used by the framework to bind components to the corresponding html elements.
 Html fragments are compiled int a template store.
-A template store is just a hash object with the key being the template name and the value, the html fragment to be rendered.
+A template store is just a hash object with the key being the template name, and the value, the html fragment to be rendered.
 There is a grunt plugin (grunt-template-store) available that will construct a template store.

 ###Hello World in Alicatejs